 Try to serve others; and feel Spirit flowing through you as you serve — this too is a form of spiritual fellowship.
 Service is joy!

-Remember that Yogananda said: “Always try, as often as possible, to meditate with those who have been meditating longer than you have.”
-It “rubs off” on you — their depth of meditation, perfect stillness, devotional aspirations.
+Also, if you have a meditation practice, try to meditate with those who have been meditating longer than you have.
+It “rubs off” on you — their depth of meditation, perfect stillness, and devotional aspirations.

-If you become discouraged and think that you will never find a person or a group of people with whom to have spiritual fellowship, remember that Yogananda reminds us: “Am I not always with you?” and “To those who think me near, I will be near.”
+If you become discouraged and think that you will never find a person or a group of people with whom to have spiritual fellowship, Paramhansa Yogananda tells us: “Am I not always with you?” and “To those who think me near, I will be near.”
 We are never spiritually alone; God and all great souls are always with us.